mwarning/KadNode/archlinux/README.md

 To install the package, use:

 <pre>
-pacman -U kadnode-git-*.pkg.tar.xz
+pacman -U kadnode-*.pkg.tar.xz
 </pre>

 To remove the package, use:

 <pre>
-pacman -R kadnode-git
+pacman -R kadnode
 </pre>